-The Transportation Alternatives Set-Aside Program (TA Set-Aside) is being administered by the New Jersey Department of Transportation (NJDOT), in partnership with the North Jersey Transportation Planning Authority (NJTPA), the Delaware Valley Regional Planning Commission (DVRPC), and the South Jersey Transportation Planning Organization (SJTPO).
+The Regional Transportation Alternatives Set-Aside Program (RTA Set-Aside) is being administered by the New Jersey Department of Transportation (NJDOT), in partnership with the North Jersey Transportation Planning Authority (NJTPA), the Delaware Valley Regional Planning Commission (DVRPC), and the South Jersey Transportation Planning Organization (SJTPO).
+Each Metropolitan Planning Organization (MPO), through a solicitation process, will solicit their corresponding subregion (county or large metropolitan city designated with the MPO's boundaries of governance) partner for projects consistent with the RTA Set-Aside program.

-This handbook has been developed to provide guidance to applicants seeking to apply for the federally funded TA Set-Aside program administered in the State of New Jersey.
+This handbook has been developed to provide guidance to applicants seeking to apply for the federally funded RTA Set-Aside program administered in the State of New Jersey.
 The NJDOT has prepared this handbook in recognition of the considerable interest in this unique funding opportunity.
 This document contains information on the application process, project eligibility, and the selection process.
 The NJDOT's goal is to make this program and application process understandable to the applicants.

-The TA Set-Aside program provides federal funds for community based "non-traditional" surface transportation projects designed to strengthen the cultural, aesthetic, and environmental aspects of the nation's intermodal system.
+The RTA Set-Aside program provides federal funds for community based "non-traditional" surface transportation projects designed to strengthen the cultural, aesthetic, and environmental aspects of the nation's intermodal system.
 Surface transportation includes transportation both by land and water.
 Transportation by water encompasses features such as canals, docks, and piers connecting to ferry operations.
 The Transportation Alternatives Program (TAP) was established by Congress in 2012 under MAP-21.
 The FAST Act in 2015, replaced the TAP program with a set-aside of funds under the Surface Transportation Block Grant Program (STBG) funded through a proportional set-aside of the core Federal-aid Highway Program.
+This has been maintained under the new Bipartisan Infrastructure Law (BIL).
 Eligible activities include those funded previously by TAP and most activities historically funded as Transportation Enhancements.
 Projects may encompass a variety of smaller scale transportation projects such as pedestrian and bicycle facilities, community improvement, historic preservation and environmental mitigation related to stormwater and highway runoff, vegetation management, invasive species prevention and habitat connectivity.

-TA Set-Aside funding is to be used to support "non-traditional" surface transportation projects developed at the local level to advance community based needs and goals consistent with the broad program eligibility categories.
+RTA Set-Aside funding is to be used to support "non-traditional" surface transportation projects developed at the local level to advance community-based needs and goals consistent with the broad program eligibility categories.
 A prominent feature is the wealth of opportunities for the public to contribute directly to enhancing the aesthetic and cultural qualities of the state, regional and local transportation systems.
-Nonprofit organizations are eligible to apply for this solicitation provided the entity is responsible for the administration of local transportation safety programs.
-Examples include a nonprofit entity responsible for: a local program implementing construction, planning, and design of infrastructure-related projects and systems that will provide safe routes for non-drivers, including children, older adults, and individuals with disabilities to access daily needs.
+While nonprofit organizations are not eligible as direct grant sub-recipients for TA Set-Aside funds for this solicitation, nonprofit entities are eligible to partner with any eligible entity on an eligible project, if State or local requirements permit.
+The NJDOT has final authority to make a determination on the eligibility of an applicant